-Each of PROLOR, OPKO and POM believes that the claims made in these lawsuits are without merit and intends to defend such claims vigorously; however, there can be no assurance that any of the companies will prevail in its defense of any of these lawsuits to which it is a party.
-Due to the preliminary nature of all six suits, none of PROLOR, OPKO or POM is able at this time to estimate their outcome.
+Each of PROLOR, OPKO and POM believes that the claims made in this lawsuit are without merit and intends to defend such claims vigorously; however, there can be no assurance that any of the companies will prevail in its defense of this lawsuit.
+Due to the preliminary nature of the lawsuit, none of PROLOR, OPKO or POM is able at this time to estimate its outcome.